Email Capture Landing Page – 2023 Best Practices & Examples

 Digital marketing pros use landing pages to get higher conversion rates on various goals.
 Most landing pages have one thing in common: getting users to share their contact information.
 The process is known as generating leads.

 Of all the things you can ask for, email addresses are the most popular.
-The effectiveness of email marketing is still high, which is why using landing pages to collect emails is the way to go – it combines the best of both worlds.
+The effectiveness of email marketing strategies is still high, which is why using landing pages to collect emails is the way to go – it combines the best of both worlds.

 If you have ever wondered how to create a landing page to collect emails, this post is for you.
 Read on and learn about the best practices to apply in your creations to increase the conversion rate and grow the number of your email subscribers.
 To put a cherry on top, you will see seven examples of the best email capture landing pages.
 Analyze them and get inspired.